Corey Seager Player Props: Rangers vs. Tigers

-Corey Seager, with a slugging percentage of .535 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matthew Boyd on the hill, June 26 at 8:05 PM ET.
+Corey Seager, with a slugging percentage of .548 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the hill, June 27 at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Yankees.
+He had a hitless showing in his previous game (0-for-3) against the Tigers.

 Corey Seager Game Info & Props vs. the Tigers